IBM/aspera-cli/README.erb.md

 --ts=@json:'{"multi_session":10,"multi_session_threshold":1}'
 ```

-## Exclusive execution
+## <a name="scheduling"></a>Scheduling an exclusive execution

-If it is required to run a command as a single instance, it is possible to protect with parameter: `--lock-port=nnnn`.
+It is possible to ensure that a given command is only run once at a time with parameter: `--lock-port=nnnn`.
+This is especially usefull when scheduling a command on a regular basis, for instance involving transfers, and a transfer may last longer than the execution period.

 This opens a local TCP server port, and fails if this port is already used, providing a local lock.

-This option is used when the tools is executed automatically, for instance with "preview" generatin.
+This option is used when the tools is executed automatically, for instance with "preview" generation.

+Usually the OS native scheduler shall already provide some sort of such protection (windows scheduler has it natively, linux cron can leverage `flock`).

 ## <a name="commands"></a>Sample Commands